akohta/multi_fbeam/README.md

 5. type './fpw_verification.out.
     This executable ( source file is fpw_verification.c ) show verification results about focused plane wave.
 This is for a verification, not to demonstrate the use.

 Please see mfb_src/multi_fbeam.h for detail of functions.
 The samples of beam are in beam_sample folder, please copy and use.
+I_example2.pdf is visualization result of example2 outputs ( created by Gnuplot script file 'gscript.plt' ).

 ## Formulae for electromagnetic field